RED LIGHT CAMERAS

 The system began operation on Aug.
 1, 2005, with a month of warning tickets.

-In 2008 the City Council voted 4 - 3 to amend the contract, to add more cameras and a collision avoidance feature.
+In 2008 the city council voted 4 - 3 to amend the contract, to add more cameras and a collision avoidance feature.

 2008 Amendment, Signed